asciinema/asciinema-server/app/views/docs/config.html.md

 asciinema uses a config file to keep API token and user settings.
 In most cases the location of this file is `$HOME/.config/asciinema/config`.

-When you first run `asciinema`, local API token is generated and saved in the file (unless the file already exists).
+When you first run `asciinema`, local API token is generated (UUID) and saved in the file (unless the file already exists).
 It looks like this:

     [api]